Bloodline Recap: Easy Breezy

 Bloodline

 First, a little math.
 The debut season of Bloodline was 13 episodes.
-The second season was 10 episodes and ended in a surprising wave of cliffhangers.
+The second season was ten episodes and ended in a surprising wave of cliffhangers.
 The first three episodes of this season wrapped up most of the show’s lingering plotlines — and now Bloodline jumps five months later.
 Anyone else think those first three episodes were originally intended to close out season two and this is the real start of the show’s final year?

 We open “Part 27” with a little bit of cleanup.
 Eric O’Bannon (Jamie McShane) is in jail, framed for the murder of Marco Diaz (Enrique Murciano).
 He needs a doctor; the cops don’t care.
 Marco’s funeral is tomorrow and master criminal Roy Gilbert (Beau Bridges) is worried about Ozzy (John Leguizamo) being the loose end that still needs tying up — he needs John Rayburn (Kyle Chandler) to find him.
 Meg Rayburn (Linda Cardellini) skips Marco’s funeral; Kevin Rayburn (Norbert Leo Butz) sends a card; John speaks on behalf of the department.
 The man who knows his brother killed his partner has to pay tribute.
 It’s amazing he doesn’t just have a mental breakdown in front of everyone.